-P90X is a set of 12 high-intensity DVD workouts that you do over the course of 90 days.
+P90X is a set of 12 high-intensity online workouts that you do over the course of 90 days.
 You've probably seen the infomercials about it on TV.

 You'll commit to working out 6-7 days per week, for 1-1.5 hours at a time.

-The DVDs keep you moving from exercise to exercise, like circuit training.
-Some of the DVDs focus on strength.
+The program keeps you moving from exercise to exercise, like circuit training.
+Some of the workouts focus on strength.
 Others include plyometrics (explosive "power" moves), kickboxing, cardio, abs/core, and yoga.
 The plan also includes a fitness guide and nutrition plan.

 Your muscles will get stronger, you’ll boost your cardio health, and you’ll shed fat on this plan designed and led by celebrity trainer Tony Horton.